-If you’re not answering Facebook Messenger anyway to communicate with your clients, then you might not need to worry about setting one up.
-However, if this is a frequent part of your day, then there’s no denying this will make things easier.
+If you’re not using Facebook Messenger to communicate with your clients, then you might not need a chatbot.
+However, if Facebook Messenger is a frequent part of your day, then there’s no denying this will make things easier.

-What’s more, even if you don’t handle things through Messenger, you can direct people from your page and even your website to communicate with you in this way; lessening the amount of time you need to spend answering messages on other platforms.
+What’s more, even if you don’t handle inquiries through Messenger, you can direct people from your page and even your website to communicate with you in this way; lessening the amount of time you spend answering messages on other platforms.

 “There are so many advantages to this technology, such as the ability for customers to receive a response instantly at any time of the day.
 Additionally, since people are able to engage in your business far more effectively, they are far more likely to make a purchase or booking there and then,” says Barbara R. Clodfelter, a tech writer at Write My X and Australia2write.

 Are They Any Disadvantages to Using a Chatbot?

 The only disadvantage that can stop a chatbot from performing well if it isn’t set up to work properly.
 For example, if you’re not setting up the right questions and answers, it could provide misleading information that’s incorrect, thus putting customers off your salon.